elena-yank/wandduel/replit.md

 ## Overview

 A magical spell-casting duel game where two players compete by drawing gesture patterns to cast attack and counter spells.
 The application uses gesture recognition to match player drawings against predefined spell patterns, calculating accuracy scores to determine successful casts.
-Players alternate between attacking and countering phases, with specific counter spells able to block certain attack spells.
+Player 1 always attacks, Player 2 always defends - roles are fixed throughout the game.
+Each duel consists of exactly 5 rounds, after which the game automatically ends and displays the final results.

 **Multi-Room System**: The application now supports multiple concurrent game rooms, allowing different groups of players to play simultaneously.
 Players start at a lobby where they can create a new room or join an existing one by entering a room ID.
 Each room has its own isolated game session, participants, and game state.